 Price per share post rights issue = $12,400 / 1400

-The theoretical price per share post rights issue equals to $8.86 as against initial price of $10.
-However, market reaction to rights issue can be slightly different and it is dependent on many other factors.
+The theoretical price per share post rights issue equals to $8.86 as against the initial price of $10.
+However, market reaction to the rights issue can be slightly different, depending on many other factors.

 Let us look at the market price action by a company post rights issue.

 The price action post rights issue depends on various factors that include the reason for the issue of rights share by the company, the future prospects for the company’s growth, the industry outlook, the general market trend, etc., among many other things.
 It, therefore, does not mean that, as the rights issue is given a discount, it may always be beneficial to the existing shareholder.